jerinrubaiya33/analytic-dashboard-frontend/README.md

 Push to the branch
 Open a Pull Request

-🤝 Support
-For and questions, please send mail jerinrubaiyakhan11@gmail.com.
+🤝Any questions, please send mail jerinrubaiyakhan11@gmail.com.

 Built using Next.js, TypeScript, and modern web technologies.